irfan-hossain-bhuiyan/Simple-math-notes/true_false.md

 # Trying to answer the question what exactly true and false means.

 >true and false are two sets of statement that are **cosets**.
->So if one statement can't be in both true and false at the same time.One of the main principle of math.
+>So  one statement can't be in both true and false at the same time.One of the main principle of math.

 But what it means not to be true and false at the same time.Does all statement fall to T(true set) or F(False set).
 Isn't there any middle ground.